Sub-IoT/Sub-IoT-Stack/docs/_docs/platform-lrwan1.md

 - connect pin 1 and 2 of JP9, so TCXO is not powered continuously but can be powered through pin
 - set cmake option PLATFORM_SX127X_USE_VCC_TXCO so the driver will take care of powering the TCXO
 - Disconnect the ST-LINK  (note you will not be able to debug flash anymore) by removing SB28 and SB28 and SB37
-- If you want to power through CN13 then you need to remove SB6 as well, so the voltage regulator is disabled
+- If you want to power through CN13 then you need to remove SB6 and R26 as well, so the voltage regulator is disabled